gobbyo/kinetic-display/docs/assembly/buckmodulesandwiring.md

 1. **Correct Wiring**: Proper routing and connection of wires are critical to ensure the display functions correctly.
 Incorrect wire lengths or connections can lead to assembly issues or electrical faults.
 1. **Voltage Calibration**: The buck converters step down the input voltage from 12V to a stable 5.0-5.1V output.
 Calibration ensures the modules provide the correct voltage to prevent damage to connected components or malfunctions.
-1. **Safety Measures**: The document emphasizes using anti-static precautions and proper tools to avoid damaging sensitive electronics during assembly.
+1. **Safety Measures**: Be sure to follow anti-static precautions and proper tools to avoid damaging sensitive electronics during assembly.

 This guide is essential for ensuring the reliability and safety of the Kinetic Display system.